Package eremitalpa

 def plot_amino_acid_colors(ax: matplotlib.axes.Axes = None) ‑> matplotlib.axes.Axes

-Simple plot to show amino acid colors.
+Creates a simple plot to display amino acid colors.

 def plot_leaves_with_labels(tree: dendropy.datamodel.treemodel._tree.Tree,